fermitools/htvault-config/README.md

 | ldapattr | Attribute matching user name |
 | policydomain | Policy domain (optional, default empty) |

-The Vault kerberos plugin can only map to Vault paths that include the `userid@domain` where "@domain" is the kerberos domain name.
-If you define issuer `credclaim`s whose values contain the "@domain" name then set `policydomain` to "@domain" to make the Vault issuer permission policies add in that domain name.
+The Vault kerberos plugin strips away the kerberos domain name when mapping to vault secret storage paths and leaves only the `userid` from a `userid@domain`.
+For that reason, if you define OIDC issuer `credclaim`s whose values contain a `@domain` name then set `policydomain` to `@domain` to make the vault kerberos permission policies add in that domain name.
 In that way both kerberos and OIDC issuers will map to the same Vault storage paths, which is what is needed.
-The kerberos plugin does not include the domain name in storage paths on its own.
-If the issuer `credclaim`s do not contain "@domain" then setting policydomain is not necessary (but causes no harm).
+If the issuer `credclaim`s do not contain `@domain` then setting policydomain is not necessary (but causes no harm because the kerberos permission policies also always accepts paths without the `@domain`).

 More than one kerberos service may be defined.  htgettoken will use the first defined service by default, and its keytab will be read from